 General causes of osteonecrosis include:

-The above list applies to both bone infarct and subchondral avascular necrosis.
-Some conditions are more likely to lead to one over the other: sickle cell disease and Gaucher disease very commonly cause bone infarcts and less commonly cause subchondral AVN.
+The above list applies to both bone infarct and subchondral osteonecrosis.
+Some conditions are more likely to lead to one over the other: sickle cell disease and Gaucher disease very commonly cause bone infarcts and less commonly cause subchondral osteonecrosis.

 General features include:

 There is a significant delay between the infarct onset and development of radiographic signs.
-Classic description is of medullary lesion of sheet-like central lucency surrounded by shell-like sclerosis with a serpiginous border.
+The classic description is of medullary lesion of sheet-like central lucency surrounded by shell-like sclerosis with a serpiginous border.
 Discrete calcification and periostitis may also be seen.

 An important feature in differentiating bone infarct from other medullary lesions is that the central signal usually remains that of normal marrow.
 The marrow is not replaced.

-- absence of double-line sign does not exclude bone infarct
+absence of a double-line sign does not exclude bone infarct

-- no uptake (cold spot) where blood supply absent
+no uptake (cold spot/photopenia) where blood supply absent

-mildly increased uptake at periphery during acute phase
+mildly increased uptake at periphery during the acute phase

 Treatment and prognosis